Could Studebaker have come out of the 1970s as successful as Jeep?

 1963 Studebaker Lark Wagonaire

-As usual, my goal in presenting a counterfactual is to gain greater insight into how deeply groupthink contributed to the dramatic decline of the U.S. automakers.
-I would suggest that the same limited thinking that kept the Big Three from adequately responding to the rise of the imports also kept Studebaker from pivoting to more viable markets than sporty coupes and mid-sized passenger cars.
+As usual, my goal in presenting a counterfactual was to explore how deeply groupthink contributed to the dramatic decline of the U.S. automakers.
+The same limited thinking that kept the Big Three from adequately responding to the rise of the imports also held back Studebaker from pivoting to more viable markets than sporty coupes and mid-sized family cars in the 1960s.

-If Studebaker had shifted to trucks and SUVs, it might have not only survived but potentially rivaled Jeep’s success in the 1970s.
-I’m not saying that to be provocative.
-As we will discuss, Studebaker had potential advantages over Jeep as well as International Harvester.
+If Studebaker had instead shifted to trucks and SUVs, it might have not only survived, but rivaled Jeep’s success in the 1970s.
+That may sound implausible at first glance, but as we will discuss, Studebaker had big potential advantages over Jeep and International Harvester.
 The main ingredient necessary for Studebaker’s success was the ability of its management to think outside the box.

 Note that this story has a subtext: Jeep’s remarkable success was, in a very real sense, a historical accident.
-If the past was any indication, International Harvester and even Studebaker should have exited the 1970s in a stronger position than Jeep.
+If the past was any indication, International Harvester and Studebaker should have exited the 1970s in a stronger position.
 They did not due to fatal errors.
-American Motors made its own share of mistakes once it bought Jeep in 1969, but they were manageable.
+In contrast, American Motors made a few mistakes once it bought Jeep in 1969, but they were more manageable.

 Studebaker’s passenger cars were not salvageable

-By the early-60s, Studebaker’s basic hardware was no longer competitive for mass-market passenger cars.
-Its family car and sporty coupe bodies were too tall, their shared chassis lacked a “step down,” and the engines were archaic.
+Studebaker’s basic hardware was no longer competitive for mass-market passenger cars by the early-1960s.
+The automaker’s family car and sporty coupe bodies were too tall, their shared chassis lacked a “step down,” and the engines were archaic.

 At least in theory, all of these problems were solvable with enough money.
 However, Studebaker’s lenders were understandably hesitant about making big additional investments in an automaker with a weak record of profitability and more marginal economies of scale than even American Motors.

-As a result, the only plausible card Studebaker had left was to develop new market niches using its existing hardware.
-For example, the automaker’s family car body may have been hopelessly uncompetitive with General Motors’ splashy new mid-sized cars in 1964, but it could have worked quite well for a lineup of compact trucks, sport-utility vehicles and taxis.
+As a result, the strongest card Studebaker had left to play was to develop new market niches using its existing hardware.
+For example, the automaker’s family-car body may have been hopelessly uncompetitive with General Motors’ splashy new mid-sized cars in 1964, but it could have worked reasonably well for a line of compact trucks, SUVs and taxis.

 1966 International Scout Sportop